• Skip to primary navigation

 Instructions

-1. Preheat your oven to 350 degrees F and line an 8x4 inch loaf pan with parchment paper.
+1. Preheat your oven to 350 degrees F and line a loaf pan with parchment paper.

 2. Make the dough for the crust and crumble.
 Combine all of the dry ingredients, then mix in the wet ingredients.
 The dough may seem too dry at first, but keep kneading it with your hands until it comes together and can be shaped into a ball.